-The efficiency of MGF was observed to be age-dependent as found in the study.
-Early induction of MGF production resulted in more dramatic proliferation of BrdU+ cells, and further neurological improvement throughout adult life.
+The efficiency of MGF was observed to be age-dependent, as found in the study.
+Early induction of MGF production resulted in a more dramatic proliferation of BrdU+ cells and further neurological improvement throughout adult life.
 If MGF production was not stimulated before 12 months of the age of mice, there were no significant histological or behavioral differences to the control group.

-As per current research, the cellular site of action or the mechanisms of MGF are unknown, and further studies is needed to deep dive into the cellular and behavioral effects of Mechano Growth Factor on neurogenesis.
-The study indicates towards the possibility of using Mechano Growth Factor for therapeutic applications far beyond its existing function as a steroid that triggers the development of muscles.
+As per current research, the cellular site of action or MGF mechanisms are unknown, and further studies are needed to deep dive into the cellular and behavioral effects of the Mechano Growth Factor on neurogenesis.
+The study indicates the possibility of using the Mechano Growth Factor for therapeutic applications far beyond its existing function as a steroid that triggers the development of muscles.